JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab1-CreateModelDrivenPowerApp.md

 - To handle the landing page and document display requirements, [custom pages](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/model-app-page-overview).
 - [Power Automate cloud flows](https://learn.microsoft.com/en-us/power-automate/overview-cloud), to handle the approval process using the [modern flow approvals engine](https://learn.microsoft.com/en-us/power-automate/get-started-approvals) and any other automation requirements.
 - A [custom prompt in AI Builder](https://learn.microsoft.com/en-us/ai-builder/prompts-overview) to assist with document contents search.
+- A [custom connector](https://learn.microsoft.com/en-us/connectors/custom-connectors/) to connect to the ERP API easily from a cloud flow and the custom page.

 You begin your work by planning out the data model you will use and all necessary Dataverse customisations to support the solution.
 You identify that new table, called **Purchase Order**, will be required, alongside the existing **Account** and **Contact** tables.
 You will complete all necessary steps to build the model-driven Power App, including all required form and view customisations, before then creating some test records.
 Finally, you will initiate and test the integration with the ERP by connecting to it's API and create the automation to generate the physical request documents.